 Enchantment Of The Seas cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9111802, owned by Royal Caribbean.
-Among the unfortunate events at sea are collision (ship crash), Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), illness, machinery malfunctions.
+Among the unfortunate events at sea are collision (ship crash), Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, illness, machinery malfunctions.

 Here you can also track MS Enchantment Of The Seas position at sea.using the AIS live ships tracker of VesselFinder.
 The 82,900-ton 2450-passenger Royal Caribbean cruise ship Enchantment was built in 1996 by the Kvaerner Masa shipbuilding company in Finland.